 The work schedule will be variable, but mostly weekdays with occasional weekends.
 Working conditions will involve long hours on an open river raft into the late fall-early winter, and will likely include adverse weather conditions.

 Required: A B.S. or B.A. degree in ecology, fisheries, environmental science or related field, a valid NC Driver’s License, and completion of a National Association of State Boating Law Administrators (NASBLA) approved boating education course (upon hire).
 Applicants must also be able to swim and lift at least 50 lbs.

 Preferred: Experience navigating small watercraft through moving water, trailering small boats (<25 ft.) and applying standard fisheries sampling protocols.
 No telemetry experience is necessary.

 Salary: $11.00-13.00/hour comensurate with experience.

-Start Date: August 2013.
-Application materials must be received by January 15, 2013.
+Start Date: Late September 2013.
+Application materials must be received by September 13th, 2013.